cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/saml-centrify.md

 ---
-order: 12
+order: 0
 ---

-# SAML with Centrify
+# SAML | Centrify

 Centrify secures access to infrastructure, DevOps, cloud, and other modern enterprise so you can prevent the #1 cause of breaches – privileged access abuse.

-## Set up Centrify
+## Set up Centrify (SAML)

-To set up SAML with Centrify as your identity provider (IdP):
+To set up SAML with Centrify as your identity provider:

 1. Log in to your **Centrify** admin portal and click **Apps**.